Openu22916/CalculatorJasmine/README.md

     * Use of Iterations(Sprints) of a week - https://www.pivotaltracker.com/reports/v2/projects/10606/iterations/current
     * Use of Story Points, Acceptans Criteria, Tasks and US within a sprint

-4. Helping the JASMINE Project by trying to fix exiting issues within it :heavy_check_mark:
+4. Helping the JASMINE Project by trying to fix one of Jasmine's exiting issues :heavy_check_mark:
     * Fix for Issue #1317 - "Calling to toThrowError with no arguments erros via assuming the undefined argument is a regex" pull request was inserted.
     A succesfful build was added as a pull Request for Jasmine's Master Repository was created
     ![Successull build for my Fix's code changes](http://i.imgur.com/g6H9YGe.png)